vbgl/VST/concurrency/README.md

 The paper "Compiler Correctness for Concurrency" (July 11, 2018) describes the Coq proofs in this directory (and subdirectories).

-It builds in Coq 8.8.0, by "make -kj7 concurrency" from the root directory.
+It builds in Coq 8.8.0, by "make -kj7 concurrency" from the VST root directory (you will need the latest ssreflect installed, that is, version 1.7.0 of the Mathematical Components library).

 ---------------------------------------
 The main theorem is in concurrency/main.v: